oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

     QoS 0, "0b01" for QoS 1, "0b10" for QoS 2, and "0b11" for QoS -1.
 For a detailed description of the various Quality Of Service levels please refer to the operational behavior section.

--   **DUP**: 1 bit field stored in Bit 7 and has the same meaning as with MQTT.
-It notes the duplicate delivery of packet.
-If the DUP flag is set to
-    "0", it signifies that the packet is sent for the first time.
-If the DUP flag is set to "1", it signifies that the packet was retransmitted.

 -   **Retain**: 1 bit field stored in Bit 4 and has the same meaning as with MQTT.
 The field signifies whether the existing retained message for this topic is replaced or kept.